t-busch/text_processing/README.md

 ```
 replace_tags("Input", "orig", "Output")
 ```
-to choose the `"orig"` tag for all files in the folder `"Input"` and sace the modified version of the texts in the folder `"Output"`.
+to choose the `"orig"` tag for all files in the folder `"Input"` and save the modified version of the texts in the folder `"Output"`.